 - 1Prep Your Item

-Before getting to painting, you need to ensure that your desired project is ready to go.
-This involves doing various maintenance tasks such as cleaning, sanding, repairing, and taking it apart. - 2Set Up The Space
+Before getting to spray paint, you need to ensure that your desired project is ready to go.
+This involves doing various maintenance tasks such as cleaning, sanding, repairing, and taking it apart after search toggle menu. - 2Set Up The Space

 Set up your paint sprayer according to manual instructions.
-Once you are ready to go, you can prepare your paint to go into the sprayer.
+Once you are ready to go, you can prepare your chalk style paint to go into the sprayer.

 Chalk Paint Spraying Questions